 Improvements to Rt.
 51- Reconstruction + Park & Ride Planned

 Reconstruction at Rt.
 51 and Rt.
 88-It's finally happening!
-The $15 million reconstruction of the intersection of Saw Mill Run Blvd and Library Road will begin in spring of 2013 and PennDOT expects to complete the project by fall of 2014.
+The $15 million reconstruction of the intersection of Saw Mill Run Blvd and Library Road began in 2013 and PennDOT expects to complete the project by November of 2015.
 The project will make the intersection safer in many respects, improving traffic flow and pedestrian access, as well as addressing flash flooding issues.
 There will be traffic open in each direction on Rt.
 51 during all phases of construction, as well as local road access for adjacent residents.
 Subscribe to our newsletter for ongoing updates.